-(Grades Kindergarten to 6th) This interactive, 45-minute class program teaches students about the water cycle, water treatment and water conservation in the home and yard.
-The presentation includes vivid graphics and followup materials to use in your classroom.
+(Grades K-6) This interactive, 45-minute class program will teach students about the water cycle, water treatment and water conservation in the home and yard.
+The presentation includes vivid display boards and graphics with follow-up materials to use in your classroom.

-(Grades Kindergarten to 6th) During this 45-minute presentation students learn about many of the potential pollutants found around their homes and how they can prevent these pollutants from contaminating local creeks, waterways, and the ocean.
-Students identify and discuss how they can affect local ecosystems using two 3-D display boards specifically designed for this presentation.
+(Grades K-6) During this 45-minute presentation students will learn about many of the potential pollutants found around their homes and how they can prevent these pollutants from contaminating local creeks, waterways, and the ocean.
+Students will identify and discuss how they can affect local ecosystems using two 3-D display boards specifically designed for this presentation.
 This presentation also emphasizes stream ecology, stormwater runoff, and food chains.

 Stormwater Field Trip

 (Grades 4-6) This field trip will introduceyour students to a hands-on study of water quality.
 The trip is designed to be a follow-up to the Stormwater Pollution Prevention class program (above).
 Students will be scientists who must determine as much as they can about the characteristics of the water in a small lake.
 Working in groups, students will measure parameters such as water transparency, pH, and microscopic plant and animal life.
 Microscopes and water testing materials will be provided.
 Each student will be given a clipboard and water data sheet to record their findings.